 A great all-around book about building scalable systems.
 I reviewed it here.

-C. J. Date’s most recent book on relational theory is vastly improved over the previous one, and is well worth reading deeply to gain both the formal and the intuitive understanding needed to write correct SQL.
+C. J. Date’s most important book on relational theory is much improved over its predecessor, and is well worth reading deeply to gain both the formal and the intuitive understanding needed to write correct SQL.
 I didn’t like it at first, but really changed my mind about it later.
 I reviewed it here.

 This book changed my whole approach to programming.
 It was as revolutionary for me as the day that I truly understood what a variable is.
 I am not sure you’ll get much out of it if you don’t know Perl, but it might be worth learning Perl just to be able to appreciate the paradigm shift you can learn from this book.